-4. EQUALITY IMPACT ASSESSMENTS (EIAs)

-- 4.1 As part of any effective policy development process, it is important to consider any potential risks to those who will be affected by the policy's aims or by its implementation.
-The Equality Impact Assessment (EIA) process helps us to assess the implications of our decisions on the whole community, to eliminate discrimination, tackle inequality, develop a better understanding of the community we serve, target resources efficiently, and adhere to the transparency and accountability element of the Public Sector Equality Duty. - 4.2 The word 'policy', in this context, includes the different things that the Council does.
+- 4. Equality Impact Assessments (EIAs) - 4.1.
+As part of any effective policy development process, it is important to consider any potential risks to those who will be affected by the policy's aims or by its implementation.
+The Equality Impact Assessment (EIA) process helps us to assess the implications of our decisions on the whole community, to eliminate discrimination, tackle inequality, develop a better understanding of the community we serve, target resources efficiently, and adhere to the transparency and accountability element of the Public Sector Equality Duty. - 4.2.
+The word 'policy', in this context, includes the different things that the council does.
 It includes any policy, procedure or practice both in employment and service delivery.
-It also includes proposals for restructuring, redundancies and changes to service provision. - 4.3 Over the financial year 2022/23, there were 6 EIAs completed and published.
+It also includes proposals for restructuring, redundancies and changes to service provision. - 4.3.
+Over the financial year 2023/24, there were 10 EIAs completed and published (www.eastcambs.gov.uk/equalities/completed-equality-impact-assessments-eias).